Women’s History Month teaching resources

 This pack leads with a quiz book telling the story of Martin Luther King’s life.
 Supporting resources are centred around the further investigation of the Montgomery Bus Boycott (following Rosa Parks’ arrest) and writing a newspaper article.

 Was Margaret Thatcher the greatest prime minister of all time?
 Have students debate with this discursive lesson.

 After the Suffragettes and second wave feminism, how much has really changed?
 This lesson on Cosmopolitan magazine and dominant ideology explores the representation of modern women.

 Imprisoned for fifteen years, Aung San Suu Kyi is now a symbol of democratic struggle the world over; follow her life story in photos and discuss why she is an important figure.

 Women of a literary persuasion

-- These two lectures for A-level students give a useful overview of female writers in 20th Century literature.
+These two lectures for students give a useful overview of female writers in 20th century literature.

-- In her novel A Handmaid’s Tale, Margaret Atwood envisions a dystopia where women are enslaved; discuss the feminist qualities of the text with this questioning activity.
+In her novel, The Handmaid’s Tale, Margaret Atwood envisions a dystopia where women are enslaved; discuss the feminist qualities of the text with this questioning activity.